raf120196/nc-low-code-n8n-course/theory/n8n-theory.md

 # Chapter 6: File Processing & Web Scraping

 ## Overview
 Automations often involve more than just JSON data.
-This week, we dive into handling files (binary data) and extracting information from websites (web scraping).
+This chapter, we dive into handling files (binary data) and extracting information from websites (web scraping).

 ## 1. Binary Data in n8n
 Binary data refers to files like images, PDFs, spreadsheets, and documents.